Asabeneh/30-Days-Of-Python/DUMMY_FIRST_LESSON_STANDARD.md

 ## What every lesson must teach

+Every lesson must begin with a persistent `## Table of contents` section.
+The contents must link to the lesson's major topics, worked examples, execution trace, mistakes and repairs, guided practice, cybersecurity application, exercises, finish line, and references.
+The table of contents is part of the teaching design: it gives a beginner a map of the page and makes it possible to return to a definition or example without searching through a long document.

 Each lesson must answer the following questions in ordinary language before asking the learner to work independently:

 | Teaching question | Required evidence |